anna-marie-vos/Installs/README.md

 # Installs for clean install
+Step 1: sudo apt install git

-Step 1: sudo apt-get install nodejs
+Step 2: sudo apt-get install nodejs

-step 2: sudo apt-get install npm
+step 3: sudo apt-get install npm

 To test (to get the version of the install):